TylerofArk/stock-price-notifier/README.md

 # stock-price-notifier
-Practice with socket.io using a price ceiling breach to trigger notifications to subscribers.
+Practice with socket.io.
+Simulates a stock price ceiling breach to trigger notifications to subscribers.